Aliases for YAP1 Gene

 GeneCards Summary for YAP1 Gene

 YAP1 (Yes Associated Protein 1) is a Protein Coding gene.
-Diseases associated with YAP1 include Coloboma, Ocular, With Or Without Hearing Impairment, Cleft Lip/Palate, And/Or Mental Retardation and Coloboma, Ocular.
-Among its related pathways are Akt Signaling and Metabolism.
-GO annotations related to this gene include chromatin binding and transcription regulatory region DNA binding.
+Diseases associated with YAP1 include Coloboma, Ocular, With Or Without Hearing Impairment, Cleft Lip/Palate, And/Or Mental Retardation and Coloboma Of Macula.
+Among its related pathways are Mesodermal Commitment Pathway and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription regulatory region DNA binding.
 An important paralog of this gene is WWTR1.

 UniProtKB/Swiss-Prot for YAP1 Gene